swimart Browns Plains

 TIP: If your pool pump is unusually noisy, check seals and bearings.

-about swimartBrowns PlainsSwimart Browns Plains, situated within the Grand Plaza Shopping precinct, has been established for 18 years.
+about swimartBrowns PlainsSwimart Browns Plains, situated within the Grand Plaza Shopping precinct, has been established for over 20 years.

-We stock a large range of chemicals, pumps, filters, chlorinators, robotic and automatic pool cleaners, pool lighting, accessories, pool ladders, grab rails, slides, pool covers, heating, spas and above ground pools in many sizes suitable for all budgets.
+We stock a large range of chemicals, pumps, filters, chlorinators, robotic and automatic pool cleaners, pool lighting, accessories, spare parts, pool ladders, grab rails, slides, swim toys, pool covers and rollers, heating and above ground modular pools.

-Our Mobile Service team does regular pool servicing, once off cleans, cleanups, pool handovers/instructions, filter media changes and equipment repairs and installs.
+Our Mobile Service team does regular pool servicing, once off cleans, clean ups, pool and spa handovers/instructions, filter media changes, equipment repairs, installations and troubleshooting callouts.